-After weathering several years of slow sales and a tough economy, most retailers have run out of ways to cut expenses or reduce inventories.
+After weathering several years of slow sales and a tough economy, many retailers have run out of ways to cut expenses or reduce inventories.
 To keep cash flow in the positive, you’ve got to learn to make the most of the income you have available.
 Here are questions you can ask yourself to be sure you’re effectively managing your cash flow rather than letting it manage you.

 I was on the phone last week with a colleague when the conversation turned to cash flow.
 He moderates a roundtable of retail clients who had expressed concerns about cash flow, and asked me for a few questions that he could give them to gauge where they stood.

 Over the past several years cash flow has been a challenge for almost every independent retailer.
-Many found they weren’t able to maintain a positive cash flow without significant cuts in expenses, drawing down their inventories or seeking additional capital.
+Many found they weren’t able to maintain a positive cash flow without significant cuts in expenses, drawing down their inventories, or seeking additional capital.
 Those sources of cash have pretty much been exhausted by now.
 Now, independent retailers must be able to maintain positive cash flow given their existing revenues and expense structures.

 So here’s what I shared with my colleague.
 In total, these questions should give you a pretty good idea of whether you’re managing your cash flow, or it’s managing you.